-A standard homeowners or condo insurance policy will protect the property if you’re using the home or condo as your primary residence.
-But if you’re renting out a home or a room in your primary home as an Airbnb property, you’ll need a modified or completely separate insurance policy that covers property and liability expenses in a place of business.
+A standard home insurance policy will protect your property if you’re using your home or condo as your primary residence.
+But if you’re renting out a home (or a room in your primary home) as an Airbnb property, you’ll need a modified or completely separate insurance policy that covers property and liability expenses in a place of business.

-Before deciding on more robust insurance for your Airbnb property, you should get a general grasp of what Airbnb’s built-in insurance already covers.
-These coverages, Airbnb Host Guarantee and Host Protection Insurance, cover hosts in the event of property damage or injury.
+Airbnb Host Guarantee and Host Protection Insurance cover hosts in the event of property damage or injury.
 However, there are a number of coverage exclusions to be aware of that you’ll want to supplement with a more well-rounded policy.

 Airbnb’s Host Guarantee is included with every listed property at no extra cost.
 With Host Guarantee, you’re covered in the event a guest causes damage to or burglarizes your property or personal possessions during their stay.
 That means if a guest steals your iPad or causes a kitchen fire that damages your appliances, Airbnb will reimburse you for the loss.